Defining a new focal point for UCL’s Bloomsbury campus.

+The existing service yard had become unsightly with single storey buildings, skips and containers added over time.
+It was also overtly overlooked by a number of important university buildings.
 Our challenge was to connect these disparate elements with one cohesive design solution – all the more problematic considering the Wilkins Building is Grade I listed.
 Quite apart from the creation of the new terrace, there were a number of practical issues to be solved: providing good access and maintaining building services to the surrounding buildings.